minetest/minetest/README.md

 An InfiniMiner/Minecraft inspired game.

-Copyright © 2010-2018 Perttu Ahola <celeron55@gmail.com>
+Copyright (C) 2010-2018 Perttu Ahola <celeron55@gmail.com>
 and contributors (see source file comments and the version control log)

 In case you downloaded the source code:
 ---------------------------------------
 If you downloaded the Minetest Engine source code in which this file is contained, you probably want to download the [Minetest Game](https://github.com/minetest/minetest_game/) project too.
-See its README.txt for more info.
+See its README.txt for more information.

 Further documentation
 ----------------------